ajbudhi/Airline_Startup_Project/README.md

 ## Business Problem

-Our company would like to expand their industry to the airplanes industry, either commercial and/or private planes.
-Inherently, there are risks associated with certain aircrafts.
-Our task is to figure out which manufacturer is the safest overall.
+ Our interest is to tackle the airplane industry, either commercial and/or private planes.
+Inherently, there are risks associated with certain aircrafts, and the last thing we want is bad publicity involving fatalities.
+Our task is to analyze and recommend which manufacturer and which type of aircraft are the safest overall for us to start with.

 ## Data